aishameriane/msc-economics/Thesis/Study/Lit Review/MP transmission through consumption wealth channel.md

 Wealth shock:
 * Interest rates rise after a positive shock in wealth.
 A possible explanation would be that the wealth shock can have impacts in real variables, which would require a response from FED whenever the differente in wealth was hihg enough.

+Inflation shock:
+* Lowers labor income, consumption and wealth.

+Other:
+* Shocks in consumption, wealth and labor income raise both inflation and fed rate
+* **A shock in labor income diminishes wealth and vice-versa**

+# Shutting off the Consumption-wealth channel

+What they do here is to insert zeros in the identification matrix of the structural VAR in order to cancel out any spillover that wealth could have on consumption.
+They found out that the effect of the interest rate on the consumption of nondurable goods and services through the wealth channel is small.
+When considering the personal consumption expenditure, there is a little more difference between the baseline and the counterfactual case, but it is not so different when we consider the error bands.